 Seatrobot charges fees for tickets ('Seatrobot Ticket Fees') for events sold through Customer's account.
 These fees include but may not be limited to: a base charge per ticket sold and a fee per ticket sold calculated as a percentage of the ticket face value.
 Seatrobot reserves to right to alter Seatrobot Fees at its discretion.
 Currently prevailing Seatrobot Fees and terms and conditions are kept up to date and available in this support site.

 a.
 Chargebacks: Customer shall be responsible for any Chargebacks Seatrobot receives from its merchant bank in connection with Events.
-Seatrobot reserves the right to hold any Account Balance due, deduct Chargebacks from Settlements or to bill partner for up to twelve (12) months after the occurrence of an Event.
-For purposes of the Agreement, “Chargebacks” shall mean cardholder dispute, fraud, declined transaction, returned Tickets or Cancelled Events, etc. For certain continuing Events, Company reserves the right to 5% of all Settlements as a reserve against chargebacks up to but not exceeding six (6) months following the date of such Event.
+Seatrobot reserves the right to hold any Account Balance due, deduct Chargebacks from Settlements or to bill Customer for up to twelve (12) months after the occurrence of an Event.
+For purposes of the Agreement, “Chargebacks” shall mean cardholder dispute, fraud, declined transaction, returned Tickets or Cancelled Events, etc. For certain continuing Events, Company reserves the right to retain 5% of all Settlements as a reserve against chargebacks up to but not exceeding six (6) months following the date of an Event.
 Company will notify Customer if Company will hold any Settlement amounts as a chargeback reserve at the time the respective Event is created in the Seatrobot System and tickets are available for sale.
-You agree that you will not attempt to evade, avoid, or circumvent any refund prohibitions in any manner with regard to tickets you purchased.
-Without limiting the generality of the foregoing, you will not contact us to seek a refund or exchange from us when we are prohibited from providing one by its clients, and you will not dispute or otherwise seek a “chargeback” from the company whose credit card you used to purchase tickets from the Site.
-Should you do so, your tickets may be canceled, and we may, in our sole discretion, refuse to honor pending and future ticket purchases made from all credit card accounts or online accounts on which such chargebacks have been made, and may prohibit all persons in whose name the credit card accounts exist and any person who accesses any associated online account or credit card or who otherwise breaches this provision from using the platform.

-e.
+d.
 Taxes.
-Customer is responsible for all taxes, including any city, county, state or federal taxes related to the sale of Tickets, but not including that portion of Seatrobot Fees retained by Company.
-Partner is solely responsible for including all applicable taxes in the Ticket Price and for remitting appropriate taxes to the proper tax authorities.
+Customer is responsible for all taxes, including any city, county, state or federal taxes related to the sale of Tickets, but not including that portion of Seatrobot Ticket Fees retained by Company.
+Customer is solely responsible for including all applicable taxes in the Ticket Price and for remitting appropriate taxes to the proper tax authorities.